JetLennit/hlalauncher/README.md

 6. If asked, enter your install location for Half-Life: Alyx (eg. C:\Program Files (x86)\Steam\steamapps\common\Half-Life Alyx) without quotes or a slash at the end
 7. Enjoy!

+### Using Scripts\:

+*Scripts currently only work with the Java launcher*

+1. Create a new folder in the same directory as your HLALauncher.jar that's name is the same as your map file without an extension.
+For example, if I was trying to load test.vpk with it's scripts I would create a folder called test
+2. Drag and drop your scripts folder into that new directory you created
+3. Use the Java launcher as normal (See GUI Launcher)

 ## Q and A\:
 Q\: Why does this seem so unfinished?